 The sale was really the prelude to the next big news, as we wouldn’t have been able to do it without it, or winning a large sum of cash… We sold the motorhome.
 Yes folks, we are done camping for the time being.

 Reasons are both lifestyle and financial.
 The truth is after we stopped full-timing, we didn’t use the camper as much as we wanted to.
-It was a great full-timer rig, but as will all class A diesels they are expensive to maintain.
+It was a great full-timer rig, but as with all class A diesels, they are expensive to maintain.
 They also deprecate at a unbelievable rate, and once they reach that magic 10 year old mark, they are really not worth 1/2 their book value, simply because no one can get financing on them.
 Add to it that about the worst thing you can do to ANY RV is to NOT use it, and we had a problem.
 Last year we took it out 3 times?
 That was 3 really expensive camping trips!

 So, the house sale allowed us to pay it off.
 We ended up selling it (giving it away) to a really nice young family that will love it as we did.
 They have plans to remodel it and make it all new again.
 We got a little more than the dealer offered to buy it back, and we are happy it went to people who will enjoy it.